Omar-26/ASUFE_Codeforces_Problems/Lab 02/(D) Most Frequent.md

 </p>

-size of array is constant = 50 pass the number of elements received from user (size_arr).
+size of array is constant = 50

+pass the number of elements received from user (array_size).

-Take an array of integers (positive or negative or both) (array).
+Take an array of integers (positive or negative or both) (array)

-and show the sum of the absolute value of each element.
+show most frequent element in an array of integers.

-using Function. :
+using Function:

-int getAbsSum(int arr[],int size_arr).
+int most_frequent_element(int array[], int array_size)

 range of number (number -500<x≤500)